 While many of the structures were rebuilt over the original sites in the early 1930s, the town adheres to an impressive and painstaking attention to 1830s authentic detail.
 Interpreters in period dress effectively explain and demonstrate life in the 1800s.

 Lincoln’s New Salem has a visitor center where guests can view the film Turning Point - an introduction to Abraham Lincoln’s New Salem experience.
 The visitor center also contains a museum exhibit, highlighting artifacts used by original New Salem residents.
 A souvenir shop and restaurant are also available on site.
 Theatre in the Park presents musicals and plays in the outdoor theater during the summer.
 The site hosts a variety of special events throughout the year, such as the Candlelight Walk and Pioneer Life Summer Day Camp.
-A complete list of activities and events can be found at www.lincolnsnewsalem.com.
-Maintained by the Illinois Historic Preservation Agency, New Salem is also home to a well-equipped campground.
+Lincoln’s New Salem is also home to a well-equipped campground.
 You can easily spend at least a day here, if not a weekend, depending on when you’re visiting.

 For 12 years, Abraham and Mary Todd Lincoln paid a fee to rent pew 20 at the First Presbyterian Church when they attended services at the church’s former location at Washington and Third streets.
 Despite the pew rental, Abraham Lincoln never joined this – or any – church.
 Since then, the church has moved to South Seventh Street, which also served as the location for funeral services for Mary Todd Lincoln.